 I don’t need a lot of apps because I run everything I need in Proxmox.
 I just need reliable file storage.
 After a quick check, I discovered TerraMaster has the most popular apps (file storage syncing with popular cloud providers like Google Drive, Emby, Plex, virtualization, multimedia server, etc.).
 The F5-221 seemed to be too good to be true.
 It was at least $100 less than the Synology models I was looking at.
 Plus, instead of 4 bays, it has 5 for more storage and flexibility in RAID options.
 The F5-221 seemed right for me.

-- POWERFUL HARDWARE: Apollo J3355 2.0GHz dual-core CPU, and 2GB of RAM (expandable up to 4GB).
+- POWERFUL HARDWARE: the F5-221 NAS storage is equipped with Apollo J3355 2.0GHz dual-core CPU, and 2GB of RAM (expandable up to 4GB).
 Dual 1GbE LAN ports with each reaching at 119MB/s read and 118MB/s write (network failover / Link Aggregation supported).

-- AES hardware encryption engine encrypts shared folders and network data transmission to keep data from unauthorized access.
+- The F5-221 NAS server adopts AES hardware encryption engine to encrypt shared folders and network data transmission to keep data from unauthorized access.

-- Advanced Btrfs file system offering 71,680 system-wide snapshots and 1,024 snapshots per shared folder.
+- Advanced Btrfs file system featured in the F5-221 5 bay NAS offers 71,680 system-wide snapshots and 1,024 snapshots per shared folder.

-- Real-time hardware transcoding of up to two concurrent 4K video streaming.
+- An ideal Plex server / media server: real-time hardware transcoding of up to two concurrent 4K video streaming.

 - Features an aluminum-alloy shell and intelligent temperature control ultra-quiet fan, good in heat dissipation.
-Compatible with 3.5" and 2.5" SATA HDD, 2.5" SATA SSD.
+The F5-221 NAS enclosure is compatible with 3.5" and 2.5" SATA HDD, 2.5" SATA SSD.
 For better and stable performance, please use dedicated NAS hard drives.